 If your travel agent cannot book you on one ticket to Tauranga, you will need to book your own domestic flight.
 You can do so here: www.airnz.co.nz.
-Please ensure you allow 2.5 hours or more to get through customs, immigration and baggage collection at the Auckland International terminal, and then to walk 20 minutes to the Auckland Domestic terminal (buses also operate to take you there).
+Please ensure you allow 2 hours or more to get through customs, immigration and baggage collection at the Auckland International terminal, then allow 20 minutes to walk to Auckland Domestic terminal (buses also operate to take you there).
 More information on your arrival will be given to you closer to your departure to NZ.